vdmitriyev/gdelt-data-to-sap-hana-loader/README.md

 GDELT Table Structure
 ====================================
 * Table structure is taken from GDELT table definition - http://gdeltproject.org/data/lookups/SQL.tablecreate.txt
-* To create table in SAP HANA script 'gdelt_dailyupdates.hdbtable' can be used
+* To create table in SAP HANA script use following script 'gdelt_dailyupdates.hdbtable'
+* Directory "data" contains python script that fetches daily data updates(interval can be specified) from GDELT website and stores and upzips them on your PC.

-Load GDELT Daily Updates Your PC
+Load GDELT Daily Updates from PC
 ======================================================
 * Move to the subdirectory data
 * Run on bat file